-Project Loans and Allowance for Possible Project Loan Losses
+Program Related Loans and Allowance for Possible Loan Losses

 Loans are stated at the amount of unpaid principal.
-Interest on project loans is recognized as income by applying the interest rates in effect to the principal amount outstanding.
-Accrual of interest income on project loans receivable is suspended when a loan is contractually delinquent for ninety days.
+Interest on program related loans is recognized as income by applying the interest rates in effect to the principal amount outstanding.
+Accrual of interest income on program related loans receivable is suspended when a loan is contractually delinquent for ninety days.
 The accrual is resumed when the loan becomes contractually current.
-An allowance for project loan losses is maintained based upon the evaluation of the risks associated with the outstanding loan assets.
+An allowance for program related loan losses is maintained based upon the evaluation of the risks associated with the outstanding loan assets.
 Any losses or recoveries subsequently realized are charged or credited to the allowance.